psathyrella/partis/manual.md

 It is built on top of the [ham](https://github.com/psathyrella/ham) HMM compiler, and also uses the [ighutil](https://github.com/cmccoy/ighutil) set of Smith-Waterman annotation tools.
 Partis is free software under the GPL v3.

-This manual is organized into the following sections: Quick Start, if you want to start doing things without understanding what they do; Installation; Subcommands, a rundown on each of the actions `partis.py` can run; Parallelization; and Higher Abstractions, for a description of scripts that automate a number of `partis.py` actions.
+This manual is organized into the following sections: Quick Start (to start doing things without understanding what they do); Installation; Subcommands (a rundown on each of the actions `partis.py` can run); Parallelization; and Higher Abstractions (for a description of scripts that automate a number of `partis.py` actions).
-There are also many flags and optional parameters; unless mentioned below these are (tautologically) beyond the scope of this manual.
+There are also many flags and optional parameters; unless mentioned below these are beyond the scope of this manual.
-Details concerning their purpose, however, may be gleaned by means of the following incantation `./bin/partis.py --help`.
+Details concerning their purpose, however, may be gleaned by means of the following incantation: `./bin/partis.py --help`.
-In general, we will assume that the reader is familiar with the [paper](TODO add a link) describing partis.
+In general, we will assume that the reader is familiar with the [paper TODO: add a link](xxx) describing partis.

 ### Quick Start

 Partis has a lot of dependencies.
 We promise that these are all totally necessary (except ROOT; That &*@! is getting exorcised real soon).
 But the upshot is that partis is kind of a pain to install from scratch.
-So, unless you need to do a lot of mucking about under the hood, you'll have an easier time of it with just the [Docker image](https://registry.hub.docker.com/u/psathyrella/partis/).
+So, unless you need to do a lot of mucking about under the hood, you'll have an easier time of it just using the [Docker image](https://registry.hub.docker.com/u/psathyrella/partis/).
 Docker images are kind of like lightweight virtual machines, and as such all the dependencies are taken care of automatically.

 To use Docker, you'll first want to follow the installation instructions for your particular system.